ipo-exe/plans2/README.md

 ## How to install and run Plans2

 ### Step 1: install Python 3.8
 Go to https://www.python.org/downloads/ and download it.
-Make sure you add Python to PATH on Windows (checkbox on the installation wizard).
+Make sure you add Python to PATH (checkbox on the installation wizard).

 ### Step 2: install the four packages required above.
 To run Plans2 you need Numpy, Pandas, Matplotlib and Scipy.
 If you do not have already installed, you can do that using terminal or an IDE like Pycharm.